Beginning Classical Tibetan

 Intermediate Classical Tibetan Online Summer Program

 This summer intensive is offered for intermediate-level students with two semesters of prior study of classical Tibetan.
 The course assumes familiarity with the fundamentals of Tibetan grammar, including the eight cases and their associated particles, common grammatical structures and verb tenses, along with knowledge of Buddhist terms and vocabulary.

 This summer intensive is offered for advanced-level students with a minimum of two years of prior study of Classical Tibetan.
 The course also assumes familiarity with the basic outline of Buddhist history and the general principles and debates of Buddhist philosophy.
 This course is designed primarily for those already enrolled in graduate degree programs, although BA students with the requisite background will be considered.
 Students read texts with a scholar who is an expert in the topic at hand, so as to advance their knowledge of both the language and the philosophical, doctrinal, or historical issues under study.

 Orientation sessions start from 9 June to 11 June 2021, and classes run from 14 June to 5 August 2021.
 This year the Summer Program will be offered online.

 Applications close 9 May.
 Late applications are accepted between 10 May – 23 May, however a late application fee of 10% applies.
 No applications will be accepted after 23 May.

 The course is accredited at the Centre for Buddhist Studies as follows:

-Students applying to the Intermediate program must present documentation of prior Classical Tibetan studies at a university or from a similarly recognized program.
+Students applying to the Intermediate and Advanced programs must present documentation of prior Classical Tibetan studies at a university or from a similarly recognized program.